 XCOR Aerospace is finalizing the structure of the Lynx suborbital spacecraft following the completion of primary supersonic wind tunnel tests that confirmed design changes to increase stability.
 “We had a huge amount of uncertainty going into the tunnel, but after we saw the first data come out, we looked at each other and said, ‘we have a flyable configuration,’” says XCOR CEO Jeff Greason.
 “We are now in the ball park, and that’s a good thing.”
 The tests were conducted in the trisonic ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Supersonic Wind Tunnel Tests Clear Lynx Stability Mods".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Supersonic Wind Tunnel Tests Clear Lynx Stability Mods".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.